How Promobile Marketing Scaled Its Experiential Marketing Agency by $11.2M in Revenue from Google Ads

 The single decision that changed the trajectory of this account was the decision about what signal to send Google Ads, and when.

 Most B2B Google Ads accounts send one of two signals back to the platform.
-Either they optimize against raw form fills, which teaches Google to chase anyone willing to type an email into a box.
+Either they optimize against raw form fills, which teaches Google to optimize for anyone willing to type an email into a box.
 Or they try to optimize against closed contract value, which sounds smarter but runs into a hard constraint: Google Ads caps the offline conversion window at 90 days from the original click.
 In a business like Promobile's, most contracts close well outside that window.
 By the time the revenue is real, the signal can no longer be attached to the click that started it, and the bidding algorithm never learns from the data.

 The fix we settled on was to use lead scoring as the signal, not closed revenue.
 Whenever a lead comes through Google Ads, we capture the Google click ID (GCLID) at form submission.
 Sales reviews the lead against Promobile's qualification criteria, and as soon as it's marked qualified in the CRM, that qualification event is uploaded back to Google Ads against the original gclid.
 The qualification decision almost always happens inside the 90-day window, even when the deal itself takes six months or more to close.